Skip to content

 name: default

-python3 -m opentf.plugins.agentchannel [--context context] [--config configfile]
+python -m opentf.plugins.agentchannel.main [--context context] [--config configfile]